 We know that peanut butter certainly has its benefits, but as a whole, is it entirely safe?
 There are a number of important facts that you, as a dog owner must understand before serving up a spoonful of peanut butter to your beloved four-legged companion.
 In fact, knowing all there is to know about peanut butter could ultimately save your dog's life.
 Let's get started!

-If you stay up on the latest news in dog health, you've likely heard of xylitol.
-Accidental dog poisoning on the rise in the United States and xylitol is one of the main causes.
+If you stay up-to-date on the latest news in dog health, you've likely heard of xylitol.
+Accidental dog poisoning is on the rise in the United States and xylitol is one of the main causes.
 You've likely consumed the ingredient, perhaps unknowingly.
-It is sugar substitute often found in many sugarless gums, breath mints, chewable vitamins, toothpaste, baked goods, and candies.
+It is a sugar substitute often found in many sugarless gums, breath mints, chewable vitamins, toothpaste, baked goods, and candies.
 The ingredient is safe for human consumption but can be incredibly toxic to dogs.
 In fact, studies report that xylitol is 100 times more toxic than chocolate.

 Luckily, avoiding xylitol poisoning is incredibly easy.
 Simply check the label of your peanut butter (and other treats that your pup may get into).
-Having a xylitol-free home is a great way to prevent your dog accidentally consuming the dangerous ingredient.
+Having a xylitol-free home is a great way to prevent your dog from accidentally consuming the dangerous ingredient.